 The Society during 1990-2000

-To some historians the 1990s are considered to be the beginning of our modern society with the end of the Cold War (amongst other things).
-It was also a decade for technological innovations with computers and cell phones being common for the everyday person.
+Some historians consider the 1990s to be the beginning of our modern society with the end of the Cold War (amongst other things).
+It was also a decade for technological innovations with computers and cell phones growing in popularity and increased in usage.
 In retroperspective, the 90s feels like an unpretentious decade with a “chill vibe”.
 Something that’s reflective in the fashion (what else) with the street style, the mini skirts, dresses and the overdose of denim.

-As for the fashion world, the supermodel era continued with names as Naomi Campbell, Linda Evangelista, Claudia Schiffer and Kate Moss.
-Moss was perhaps the ultimate it-girl with her boyish body, characteristic eyes and charismatic way.
+As for the fashion world, the supermodel era continued with names such as Naomi Campbell, Linda Evangelista, Claudia Schiffer and Kate Moss.
+Moss was perhaps the ultimate it-girl in the context of past ideal with her slender figure, characteristic eyes and charismatic way.
 Quite similar to Twiggy’s role of the 1960s.

 Style of the 1990-2000

 I often refer to the 90s as a later version of the 1960s, as the early decade had its first revival period during the 90s.
-Even though the loose and oversized silhouettes of the 80s remained, the 90s also embraced mini skirts, mini-dresses and tight and defined clothes.
-The 90s also had some touches of space age fashion with a lot of white, metallic and references to cosmology.
+Even though the loose and oversized silhouettes of the 80s remained, the 90s also embraced mini skirts, mini-dresses and tight clothes.
+The 90s also had some touches of space age fashion with a lot of white, metallic, ultra violet and references to cosmology.